 Electronic Device Evaluation Equipment (EDEE) The Electronic Device Evaluation Equipment measures single-event phenomena and radiation damage to electronic parts.
 Single-event phenomena are induced by the impact of an energetic heavy ion or proton.
 The occurrence of single-event phenomena is detected by bit flips of memorized data, the sudden increase of power supply current, etc.

 Micro-Particle Capturer (MPAC) and Space Environment Exposure Device (SEED)

 The Micro-Particle Capturer is a device used to capture micro-particles that exist on orbit.
 Silica-aerogel and gold plates are used to capture micro-particles.
 After the retrieval of MPAC, the size, composition, and collision energy, etc. of captured particles are evaluated.

 The Space Environment Exposure Device is a device used to expose materials for space use.
 After SEED retrieval, degradation of these materials caused by the space environment, such as high energy radiation, atomic oxygen and UV, will be evaluated.

-Support for space weather forecasting.
-Contributions to scientific fields.
-Space environment data, which is measured by SEDA-AP, is distributed by Space Environment & Effect System (SEES; http//sees.tksc.jaxa.jp) and will be used widely by academic and industrial users in laboratories, universities, and JEM experiment investigators, etc. in spacecraft operation, engineering field and scientific research.
+Results from SEDA-AP will help to support space weather forecasting, and contributions to the study of many other scientific fields.
+Space environment data measured by SEDA-AP, is distributed by the Space Environment & Effect System (SEES; http//sees.tksc.jaxa.jp) and is used widely by academic and industrial users in laboratories, universities, JEM experiment investigators, and others in support of spacecraft operations, engineering fields, and general scientific research.

 SEDA-AP was launched by Flight 2J/A fixed to ELM-ES.
 The location of SEDA-AP on ISS/JEM Exposed Facility is EFU#9.
 MPAC&SEED was removed from SEDA-AP by EVA and return to the Ground.